 3. Install Attribution Window

 Users don't always install immediately after clicking.
 They might click your ad on Monday, install on Wednesday, and open the app on Friday.
-Matching the install back to the original click requires sophisticated attribution logic.
+Matching the install back to the original click requires sophisticated attribution logic and a sensible time window.

 4. Multiple Touchpoints